-Michael’s photographs have been shown in more than 200 national, regional, and international exhibits.
-His work is in the permanent collection of the CICA Museum in Seoul, South Korea, and in numerous private collections.
+Michael Endy’s photographs have been featured in more than 200 national, international and regional exhibitions.
+His work is in the collection of the CICA Museum, the Museum of New Art, the Curated Fridge, and in numerous private US collections.

-Michael holds a BFA from Pratt Institute, where he studied photography with William Gedney, printmaking with Clare Romano, and graphic design with Charles Goslin.
+He holds a BFA from Pratt Institute, where he studied photography with William Gedney, printmaking with Clare Romano, and graphic design with Charles Goslin.

-His studio is in Westfield, New Jersey, where he lives with his wife and daughters.
+His studio is in Easton, Pennsylvania, where he lives with his life partner.